International bestseller Deon Meyer joins Pan Macmillan in six-figure swoop

 About Peter James

-Peter James is the international bestselling author of many award-winning novels, repeatedly occupying the Number One slot on the Sunday Times bestseller charts in both hardback and paperback.
-Peter writes both thriller standalones and the hugely popular Brighton-set Roy Grace series, now adapted for ITV by screenwriter and ENDEAVOUR creator, Russell Lewis.
+Peter James is the international bestselling author of many award-winning novels.
+Peter writes both thriller standalones and the hugely popular Brighton-set Roy Grace series.
 The opening episode of GRACE, based on the first Roy Grace novel, DEAD SIMPLE, was broadcast in March 2021 with John Simm starring in the lead role as the tenacious detective.
 It was a TV Pick of the Day across all the major UK newspapers, appeared on ITV 1’s prime Sunday night slot and viewing figures quickly reached more than 8.8 million, with glowing reviews.
-The fourth series is due to air in Autumn 2024.
-And the fifth series of GRACE began filming in April 2024.
+The fourth series aired in Autumn 2024 and the fifth series will be broadcast in 2025.

 Successful nationwide tours of the stage plays of THE PERFECT MURDER (2014), DEAD SIMPLE (2015,) NOT DEAD ENOUGH (2017), THE HOUSE ON COLD HILL (2019), LOOKING GOOD DEAD (2021) and WISH YOU WERE DEAD (2023) have packed theatres in dozens of British cities, and garnered magnificent reviews.
 His stage shows to date have grossed over £17 million at the box office.
+PICTURE YOU DEAD begins touring in 2025 and tickets can be purchased here.
 Several of his works are optioned for film.

 Praise for Peter James